qnbhd/mljet/README.md

 3. Next, we create a final `.py` file based on the templates that contains the endpoint handlers.
 Handlers are chosen based on models, and templates based on your preferences (templates are also `.py` files using, for example, Sanic or Flask);
 4. Copy or additionally generate the necessary files (e.g. Dockerfile);
 5. The next step is to compile the API documentation for your project;
-6. After these steps, we build a Docker container, or a Python package, or we just leave the final directory and then we can deploy your project in Kubernetes, or in Heroku, for example.
+6. After these steps, we build a Docker container, or a Python package, or we just leave the final directory and then we can deploy your project in Kubernetes, or in Heroku.

 ## Prerequisites